Bishop Michael Bruce Curry Initially Believed Royal Wedding Sermon Invite Was A Prank

 Bishop Michael Bruce Curry believes in the power of love, but he almost didn’t believe he got an invite to preach at the royal wedding.
 Curry, who made headlines for his rousing 13-minute sermon at the wedding of Prince Harry and Meghan Markle, told Good Morning America he initially thought his invite to speak at the wedding was an April Fool’s joke.

 In fact, Reverand Curry, 65, told GMA’s Robin Roberts that he was shocked to be asked to deliver the homily at the high-profile British wedding ceremony.
-Curry made history as the first American to ever preach at a British royal wedding,
+Curry made history as the first American to ever preach at a British royal wedding.

 “It was the decision of the couple, but they were in consultation both with the Archbishop of Canterbury and with the Dean of St. George’s and I’m sure others as well,” Curry said, according to People.